serialscriptr/OfficeDeploymentGui/README.md

 - Provide more product suites
 - Provide functionality for device based licensing
 - Create option to import an existing configuration or download xml
-- Create better progress tracking of downloads and installs and show visually via progress bar
 - Detect environment and determine best install (Ex: RDS should have shared licensing)
 - Refactor both Generate-InstallOfficeXML and Generate-DLOfficeXML
-- Refactor to use background jobs so the gui can still be interacted with
 - Idiot proof it, aka dont allow users to do something they cant do etc

 # Completed
 - Create way to check for updates of the Office Deployment GUI application and auto check on start
 - Create option to export the xml created so far
+- Refactor to use background jobs so the gui can still be interacted with

+# Notes
+The previous goal as shown below isn't realistically possible within powershell so it will not be added.
+Instead the option to show the process through the office installer itself will be made available.
+- Create better progress tracking of downloads and installs and show visually via progress bar